Selecting Fact Units and AccuraciesLast updated on 04/30/19

 Selecting Units and Accuracy

-When deciding on a unit, you must take into account the data type of the concept, and then use an appropriate unit.
+When deciding on a unit, check the data type of the concept and use an appropriate unit.

 To select a unit and accuracy for a fact: